A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Results and Analysis

 Fig.~\ref{fig:heatmaps} provides additional insight into how the various algorithms operate.
-The most intriguing finding is that introducing geometric information in the prompt may cause (non-thinking) LLMs to commit additional PDDL errors.
-In particular, only \direct{} methods made a large number of PDDL errors (Fig.~\ref{fig:pddlFailuresHeatmap}). \direct{}-\integrated{} methods made many of these errors in the Packing domain, which requires simply a sequence of \texttt{move-pick-move-place} actions.
-Our logs demonstrate that these failures were primarily split between missing preconditions (e.g., attempting to pick before moving) and using invalid actions (e.g., applying an action on the incorrect optimistic object).
-Notably, the large differences in the number of PDDL errors between \integrated{} and \pddl{} or \pddl{}+\poses{} methods, which only differ in the PDDL prompt in the inclusion of geometric information, reveals that the additional geometric information and constraints cause the (non-thinking) LLMs to divert attention away from PDDL constraints.
+The most intriguing finding is that introducing geometric information in the prompt may cause (non-thinking) LLMs to commit PDDL errors.
+Only \direct{} methods made a large number of PDDL errors, especially with Gemini 2.5 Flash (Fig.~\ref{fig:pddlFailuresHeatmap}). \direct{}-\integrated{} methods made many of these errors in the Packing domain, which requires simply a sequence of \texttt{move-pick-move-place} actions.
+Our logs demonstrate that these failures were primarily split between missing preconditions (e.g., attempting to pick before moving) and using invalid actions (e.g., applying an action to the incorrect optimistic object).
+Notably, the large differences in the number of PDDL errors between \integrated{} and \pddl{} or \pddl{}+\poses{} methods, whose PDDL prompts only differ in the inclusion of geometric information, reveal that the additional geometric information and constraints cause the (non-thinking) LLMs to divert attention away from PDDL constraints.
 PDDL failures in Rovers domains were primarily due to plans that did not achieve the goal (e.g., did not return the rovers to their initial position).
-Sampling failures primarily affected \integrated{} methods in Packing and Rovers domains, where the LLMs produced many poses that violated geometric constraints (Fig.~\ref{fig:samplingFailuresHeatmap}). \bilevel{} methods (including the non-LLM version) in the Packing domain with $k=4$ boxes used considerably more samples than other methods in any problem.
-The increased samples result from the fact that most placements of the boxes do not permit placing all remaining boxes (Fig.~\ref{fig:samplesHeatmap}). \direct{} LLMs used more tokens than their \thinking{} counterparts, and the most resource-intensive setting was \adaptive{}\direct{}-\integrated{} in Packing domains (Fig.~\ref{fig:tokensHeatmap}).
+Sampling failures primarily affected \adaptive{}-\direct{}-\integrated{} in Rovers domains, where Gemini 3 Flash produced many poses that violated geometric constraints (Fig.~\ref{fig:samplingFailuresHeatmap}). \bilevel{} methods in the Packing domain with $k=5$ boxes used considerably more samples than other methods in any problem.
+The increased sample count results from the fact that most placements of the boxes do not permit placing all remaining boxes (Fig.~\ref{fig:samplesHeatmap}). \direct{} LLMs used more tokens than their \thinking{} counterparts, and the most resource-intensive setting was \adaptive{}-\direct{}-\integrated{} with Gemini 3 Flash in Packing and Rovers domains (Fig.~\ref{fig:tokensHeatmap}).
+Approximating floating point operations (FLOPs) in terms of tokens and estimated parameters for LLM calls (an underestimate)~\cite{kaplan2020scaling} and in terms of energy expense for local computations (an overestimate), LLM-based methods used orders of magnitude more FLOPs than engineered baselines (Fig.~\ref{fig:flopsHeatmap}).
+Note that we did not account for local FLOPs for LLM-based planners, which would be dwarfed by the LLM inference FLOPs.